 How to Become an RN Online

-Nursing is one of the most popular fields for online learning.
+Because nursing is such a hands-on career, it might surprise you to know that it’s one of the most popular fields for online learning.
 However, unlike some academic subjects where students can earn their degree without ever stepping away from their computer, becoming a registered nurse requires some in-person training.
 A registered nursing program will have two key components: classroom and clinical work.

-In the vast majority of online nursing programs, the classroom work is entirely or mostly online.
+In most online nursing programs, the classroom work is entirely or mostly online.
 A few programs might require students to come to campus to complete a weekend or two of “intensives” or labs.
 As for the clinical work, obtaining the several hundred hours necessary to graduate an RN program will require the student to find a healthcare facility where they can obtain their clinical hours.

-The result is that online nursing programs are actually hybrid programs combining online and in-person instruction.
+The result is that online nursing programs are primarily hybrid programs combining online and in-person instruction.
 Online nursing programs can be found at three academic levels:

 - Online ADN programs:

-Online associate degree in nursing programs will usually allow students to complete 100% of their classroom learning through distance methods, such as listening to recorded lectures, uploading assignments using course management software or engaging in class discussion.
-Assignments might be synchronous or asynchronous, depending upon the school.
+Online associate degree in nursing programs will usually allow students to complete 100% of their classroom learning through distance methods, such as listening to recorded lectures, uploading assignments using course management software, and engaging in class discussion.
+Assignments might be synchronous (at a specific time) or asynchronous (whenever you want), depending upon the school.
 To complete clinicals, the vast majority of online programs will have arrangements with local hospitals or allow students find their own healthcare facility that is most convenient for them.
 Learn more about ADN programs online.

 - Online BSN programs: